1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 What Does This 1 Day Itinerary to Banff Include?

-In this 1 day itinerary to Banff, I’ve put together the top attractions around the town of Banff, along with the best things to see and do in a single day.
+In this one day itinerary to Banff, I’ve put together the top attractions around the town of Banff, along with the best things to see and do in a single day.
 I’ve also included must-try restaurants and extra ideas in case you have more time to explore.

 Banff is one of the oldest towns in Canada.
 It’s located within Banff National Park, which is Canada’s first national park, established in 1885.
 In fact, Banff might not be the tourist destination we know today if it weren’t for the railway workers who discovered the natural hot springs on Sulphur Mountain.
 That discovery sparked the idea of developing the area into a spa and tourist retreat.

-If you’re wondering where the name Banff comes from — it was inspired by Banffshire, a town in Scotland and the birthplace of two Canadian Pacific Railway executives.
+If you’re wondering where the name Banff comes from, it was inspired by Banffshire, a town in Scotland and the birthplace of two Canadian Pacific Railway executives.

 During my visit to Banff, I came across some FUN FACTS about the town, which I want to share with you: